 5.2.2 Threats

-If pairing authorization of UAV and UAVC is not performed, an unauthorized UAVC may take control of UAVs causing tremendous risks to the security of UAS and public safety.

-If pairing authorization of UAV and UAVC is not performed securely, an unauthorized UAVC may hijack UAVs causing tremendous risks to the security of UAS and public safety.
+If pairing authorization of UAV and UAVC is not performed securely before establishment of a connection between the UAV and UAVC, an unauthorized UAVC may be able to communicate with the UAV and perform an unauthorised flight which could cause tremendous risks to the security of UAS and public safety.

-The pairing authorization process should be standardized to avoid costly proprietary solutions or potential security risks with respect to proprietary solutions.

-If 3GPP system is not capable to receive revocation of pairing authorisation from UTM/USS, then UTM/USS might not be able to take appropriate measures to deal with misbehaving UAVs and they might cause accidents or become attack vectors.
+If 3GPP system is not capable to receive revocation of the connectivity pairing authorisation from UTM/USS, then UTM/USS might not be able to take appropriate measures to deal with misbehaving UAVs and they might cause accidents or become attack vectors.

 5.2.3 Potential Security requirements

-The pairing of a UAV and a UAVC shall be authorized by USS/UTM before the 3GPP system can provide UAV and/or UAVC connectivity service used for UAS operations.

-3GPP system shall enable UAV and UAVC pairing authentication and authorization by USS/UTM, which provides the outcome to the 3GPP system.
+3GPP system shall support enabling authentication and authorization by the USS/UTM of a UAV and UAVC pairing before enabling a data connection between the UAV and UAVC

-3GPP system shall provide means for the UTM/USS to revoke a UAV and UAVC pairing authorization.
+3GPP system shall provide means for the UTM/USS to revoke a UAV and UAVC pairing authorization in order to close the connection between the UAV and UAVC.

-Editor’s Note: Whether UAV and UAVC pairing authorization is in scope of this TR is FFS.
+NOTE: The authorization decision for pairing a UAV and a UAVC is always done by the USS/UTM.
+The 3GPP system will support the USS/UTM to enforce that decision.

 5.3 Key Issue #3: TPAE Authentication and Authorization

 5.3.1 Key issue details